Group dynamics: Intragroup dynamics

-Intragroup dynamics (also referred to as ingroup-, within-group, or commonly just ‘group dynamics’) are the underlying processes that give rise to a set of norms, roles, relations, and common goals that characterize a particular social group.
+Intragroup dynamics (also referred to as in-group, within-group, or commonly just ‘group dynamics’) are the underlying processes that give rise to a set of norms, roles, relations, and common goals that characterize a particular social group.
 Examples of groups include religious, political, military, and environmental groups, sports teams, work groups, and therapy groups.
 Amongst the members of a group, there is a state of interdependence, through which the behaviours, attitudes, opinions, and experiences of each member are collectively influenced by the other group members.
 In many fields of research, there is an interest in understanding how group dynamics influence individual behaviour, attitudes, and opinions.

 The dynamics of a particular group depend on how one defines the boundaries of the group.
 Often, there are distinct subgroups within a more broadly defined group.
-For example, one could define U.S. residents (‘Americans’) as a group, but could also define a more specific set of U.S. residents (for example, 'Americans in the South').
+For example, one could define U.S. residents ('Americans') as a group, but could also define a more specific set of U.S. residents (for example, 'Americans in the South').
 For each of these groups, there are distinct dynamics that can be discussed.
 Notably, on this very broad level, the study of group dynamics is similar to the study of culture.
 For example, there are group dynamics in the U.S. South that sustain a culture of honor, which is associated with norms of toughness, honour-related violence, and self-defence.

 Group formation

 Group formation starts with a psychological bond between individuals.
 The social cohesion approach suggests that group formation comes out of bonds of interpersonal attraction.
-In contrast, the social identity approach suggests that a group starts when a collection of individuals perceive that they share some social category (‘smokers’, ‘nurses,’ ‘students,’ ‘hockey players’), and that interpersonal attraction only secondarily enhances the connection between individuals.
+In contrast, the social identity approach suggests that a group starts when a collection of individuals perceive that they share some social category (smokers, nurses, students, hockey players), and that interpersonal attraction only secondarily enhances the connection between individuals.
 Additionally, from the social identity approach, group formation involves both identifying with some individuals and explicitly not identifying with others.
 So to say, a level of psychological distinctiveness is necessary for group formation.
 Through interaction, individuals begin to develop group norms, roles, and attitudes which define the group, and are internalized to influence behaviour.

 Emergent groups arise from a relatively spontaneous process of group formation.
 For example, in response to a natural disaster, an emergent response group may form.
 These groups are characterized as having no preexisting structure (e.g. group membership, allocated roles) or prior experience working together.
 Yet, these groups still express high levels of interdependence and coordinate knowledge, resources, and tasks.